myk-python/RenamePDFsBasedOnTitle/README.md

 # RenamePDFsBasedOnTitle
 Written in Python 3.7.7 for Windows 10 <br/>
-Makes use of PyPDF2 and os <br/>
+Makes use of PyPDF2, os and tkinter <br/>
-At present can only be run through and IDE, or Python via command line
+Can be run through the GUI

 Asks the user for a folder path which can be pasted from explorer <br/>
 For PDFs in the folder, renames them based on the Title metadata